scenariomartin/EnglishWords/words.md

 surrender vun
  surrealist ij
-conform jvu ;coincide consensus 1 ,a genuine leader is not a seeker of consensus. comply  ,if people comply yield
+conform jvu ;coincide consensus 1 ,a genuine leader is not a seeker of consensus. yield           事半功倍
+/遵守
+comply u ,comply with. ,a small change in diet might do as much good, if people comply abide v ,abide by adhere 1u;

 //believe
 convince